-ACE providers in the formal VET system serve a generic role and a value-adding role.
-The generic role of ACE in
+ACE registered training organisations (RTOs) serve a generic and value-adding role.
+The generic role of ACE is to offer VET to all adults.
+The value-adding role of ACE is to bring its distinctive qualities and unique delivery method that is strongly local, community-based, flexible, market-driven, learner-centred and targeted to assist disadvantaged students into and through the VET system.

-VET is to offer VET to all adults.
-The value-adding role of ACE in VET is to bring in its distinctive qualities and unique delivery method - a strongly local, communitybased, flexible, market-driven, learner-centred approach to delivery primarily to assist disadvantaged students into and through the VET system.
-In 2014, ACE VET students (95,400) accounted for 5.3% of total VET students and ACE VET delivery accounted for 3.3 % of total hours delivered.
-The ACE VET students included 12,585 (13%) in adult basic education programs discussed above and 82,860 students (87%) in all other fields of education.
-These 82,860 students made up 5.1% of all students receiving government funding in specific fields at all VET providers receiving government funding for VET in 2014.
+In 2014, ACE VET students (95,400) accounted for 5.3% of total VET students and ACE VET delivery accounted for 3.3% of total hours delivered.
+The ACE VET students included 12,585 (13%) in adult basic education programs and 82,860 students (87%) in all other fields of education.
+These 82,860 students made up 5.1% of all students receiving government funding in specific fields at all providers receiving government funding for VET in 2014.